Every author has a unique writing process—that means there are millions of ways to write a book.

-The problem with stopping in the middle of creative writing in order to research, edit, fact check or rewrite is that it will DESTROY your writing output and productivity.
+The problem with stopping in the middle of creative writing to research, edit, fact check, or rewrite is that it will DESTROY your writing output and productivity.

 It’s like telling a young child to draw a picture and then every 5 minutes you offer them a cookie.
-The child is not going to be able to get that picture finished anytime soon and it’s probably going to look like crap with all those crumbs all over it.
+The child is not going to be able to get that picture finished anytime soon, and it’s probably going to look like crap with all those crumbs on it.

 When you start writing your first draft, just write!

 Don’t research.
 Don’t close your writing document.
 Don’t talk to anyone.
 Don’t try to edit while you type.
 Don’t worry about spelling.
 Don’t look at a dictionary.
 Don’t do anything that distracts you from writing the ideas down as they flow through your mind.